USRC Surveyor: "The gallant and desperate" defense of Surveyor

 On 12 June 1813, Surveyor – embarking a crew of 18 – anchored in Chesapeake Bay near Gloucester Point.
 Throughout the War of 1812, the Royal Navy was active in Chesapeake Bay, engaging in ship-to-shore raids and coastal blockades, with the objective of diverting U.S. forces from Canada.

 Prior to nightfall, Travis ordered the ship's boarding net raised and muskets and cutlasses placed in accessible locations on the deck.
 A sentry boat manned by one officer and three crewmen was also launched.

-Travis' cautious preparations were vindicated when, a few hours later, Surveyor was attacked by a Royal Navy boarding party described by different sources as between 50 to 65 sailors and marines operating from the frigate HMS Narcissus.
+Travis' cautious preparations were vindicated when, a few hours later, Surveyor was attacked by a Royal Navy boarding party described by different sources as between 50 and 65 sailors and marines operating from Narcissus.
 Narcissus had entered the bay under cover of darkness and her boarding party moved against Surveyor in two small boats using muffled oars to conceal their approach.

 At 150 yards from Surveyor, the American ship's picket spotted the approaching British boats and fired an alarm shot, alerting the vessel's crew and ruining the element of surprise.
 As the boarders approached the vessel, they navigated away from the cutter's deck guns to neutralize their utility to the defenders.
 Travis ordered the crew of Surveyor to arm themselves with two muskets each and to man the rails.
 When the British boats were 50 yards out, he ordered his men to open fire.
 Despite this, Royal Navy and Royal Marines boarders ultimately gained access to the ship's deck and a fierce effort by Surveyor's crew to repel them followed.
 During the engagement, Royal Marine Captain Thomas Ford was mortally wounded by Travis in a cutlass duel.
 Nonetheless, his men outnumbered, Travis ultimately ordered the ship's surrender.
 In tribute to the ferocity of Surveyors resistance, Travis' sword was returned to him by the boarding party's commander, Lt John Crerie, with a commendation:

 According to the United States Coast Guard, the brief engagement resulted in ten British casualties, including three fatalities.
 Five Americans were injured.

 Travis was paroled at Washington, North Carolina, on August 7, 1813, with the remainder of the crew transferred to a British prison camp in Halifax, Nova Scotia.